ARWNI2S/TheCorporateWars/whitepaper/roadmap/README.md

 Building on this solid foundation, the project will gradually incorporate additional game systems:

-* 3D visualization of the galaxy map, with high-density LOD and dynamic level streaming.
+* 3D visualization of the Charted Space map, with high-density LOD and dynamic level streaming.
 * Highly detailed planetary surfaces and installations.
 * Product design systems in general, ship architecture, manufacturing, R\&D.
 * Interior editing modes.